dsmurl/mirrorball/docs/initial-plan.md

 - Domain restriction config for dev: set `ALLOWED_EMAIL_DOMAINS=example.com` in the API environment.
 Optionally set `VITE_ALLOWED_EMAIL_DOMAINS=example.com` for the frontend.
 - Pulumi: `nx run infra:up` (wrapper around `pulumi up`) against `dev` stack.

+Shared library development
+- Shared schemas/types live in `libs/shared-schemas` (or `libs/shared`), exported as ESM.
+Both `apps/api` (Deno) and `apps/frontend` (Vite) import from this lib.
+- Ensure `tsconfig` path mappings or Nx project references are set so imports like `@mirrorball/shared-schemas` resolve in both apps.
+For Deno, use relative imports or `deno.json` `imports` mapping pointing to the compiled TS paths.

 #### 10) CI/CD (minimal)
 - GitHub Actions (or none to start).
 Optional initial workflow:
   - Lint/build frontend
   - Build and push API Docker image to ECR
   - `pulumi preview` on PR
   - On main: build site, push API image, `pulumi up` (updates infra/service), sync `site/` to S3

+  Type safety in CI
+  - Add a CI step to type-check the shared library and both apps against it (e.g., `nx run-many -t typecheck`).
+Fail the build if any contract drift occurs.

 Note: Prefer GitHub Actions for deployments over manual CLI.
 The plan below (Sections 12, 14, and the new Section 17) formalizes this and asks for docs alongside apps.